Periodontal Disease in Children

 How is periodontal disease treated in a child?

 Early treatment is important.
 It can prevent the gum disease from getting worse.
-If the disease is left untreated, underlying bone around the teeth may dissolve.
+If the disease is left untreated, bone under and around the teeth may dissolve.
 It will no longer be able to hold the teeth in place.

-Treatment may include any or a combination of the following:
+Treatment may include any or a combination of these:

 - Good dental care.
 Regular cleanings by a dentist can help fight gingivitis, the mildest form of gum disease.
 Your child will also need to brush and floss daily.